There are times when a stroller should be used less or not at all, and other times when it should be used more.

 Mobility

 Strollers frequently impede their progress despite their intention to make people's lives easier.
-Obstacles such as never-ending steps, mile-high curbs, and potholes can ruin stroller rides.
+Obstacles like never-ending steps, mile-high curbs, and potholes can ruin stroller rides.
 You haven't experienced agony until you've tried to fit a jogging stroller into a crowded café.

 Conclusion